RafaelSdeSouza/Rafael/README.md

-# Hi there, I'm Your Name! 👋
+# Hi there, I'm Rafael S. de Souza! 👋

-I'm a software developer, passionate about web development, open-source projects, and programming languages.
+I'm a Senior Lecturer in Data Science at University of Hertfordshire and Chair of the Cosmostatistics Initiative

 - 🌱 I’m currently learning React and Node.js
 - 👯 I’m looking to collaborate on open-source projects